pongrut/RoboND-Robot-Map-My-World/README.md

 ### Evaluating the RTAB-Map database
 After a successful mapping we can evaluate the database with RTAB-Map's database viewer, that can be started with the following command:
-Copy the database from the my_robot to the local computer [Link to download rtabmap.db](https://drive.google.com/file/d/1GiLPXxCMNAwcNP0wBklw8C7O_VvoNSE4/view?usp=sharing)
+Download the database from the my_robot to the local computer.
+[Link to download rtabmap.db](https://drive.google.com/file/d/1GiLPXxCMNAwcNP0wBklw8C7O_VvoNSE4/view?usp=sharing)
 ```
-cp rtabmap.db ~/catkin_ws/src/my_robot/database/
+cp ./rtabmap.db ~/catkin_ws/src/my_robot/database/
 rtabmap-databaseViewer ~/catkin_ws/src/my_robot/database/rtabmap.db
 ```
 ![DatabaseView](images/rtabmap_db_1118.png)